You might be confused by exactly what the differences between pedestal tickets and general admission tickets are.

 Ground Access tickets are general admission and don't technically sell out.

-Each ticket to the pedestal includes ferry service to/from the landmark, access to both the Ellis Island Museum and the Statue of Liberty Museum, and an audio guide of the grounds.
+Each ticket to the pedestal includes ferry service to/from the landmark and access to both the Ellis Island Immigration Museum and the Statue of Liberty Museum.

 NOTE: Some tour companies provide a pedestal ticket for free with their guided Statue of Liberty tours.